mmckechney/SpeechAnalytics/README.md

 ## Get Started

 To simplify the deployment of the demo, we have created Azure Bicep templates and a PowerShell script to deploy the required resources to your Azure subscription.
-Becuase Azure Open AI resources are not yet available in all regions, you will need to [deploy that on your own](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal) and provide the endpoint and key to the deployment script.
+Because Azure Open AI resources are not yet available in all regions, you will need to [deploy that on your own](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal) and provide the endpoint and key to the deployment script.

 Then, simply login to the Azure CLI and run the deployment script: